preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 Publishing Channels
 ===========================

-This is new functionality to come in Omnia 6.7.
+**This is a rpeliminary documentation of new functionality to come in Omnia 6.7.**

 Publishing Channels provide an alternative way of targeting information and putting pages into context.